ReaLx3m/KOReader-AI-Slop-User-Patches/README.md

 - Overlays a vertical filename label(without file extension) on the left edge of each book cover in mosaic view.
 The label is rotated 90° so the title reads bottom to top.

+### **2-mosaic-vertical-label-advanced.lua**

+If the simplicity of 2-mosaic-vertical-label-left.lua isnt enough for you, then go for this one.
+Added Settings sub-menu to the filing-cabinet icon menu on the top bar.
+- Position left or right
+- Text direction bottom to top or top to bottom
+- Label text pulled from filename or metadata.
+Metadata options are Title, Author-Title and Title-Author.

 ### **2-mosaic-top-horizontal-label.lua**